bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ## Network ID
 The 1-byte Network ID SHALL be set based on a registered value for the manufacturer, as defined in [Finding Network Registry](#finding-network-registry).

+## Proprietary company payload

+To maintain the privacy properties of the MAC address, the values of payload which may be different between accessories SHALL rotate at the same time and interval as the MAC address.
+The approach using a Pseudo-Random Function suggested in {{implementation-owned}}. may be used to meet this privacy requirement.

+If a Resolvable Private MAC address is used, this field SHALL be populated with a value of 6 bytes minimum which allows the platform to recognize an owned accessory without ambiguity to support the identification of owned accessory by the platform as defined in [Owned Accessory Identification](#owned-accessory-identification).

 ## Near-owner bit
 It is important to prevent unwanted tracking alerts from occurring when the owner of the accessory is in physical proximity of the accessory, i.e., it is in near-owner mode.
 In order to allow suppression of unwanted tracking alerts for an accessory advertising the location-enabled advertisement with the owner nearby, the accessory MUST set the near-owner bit to be 1 when the near-owner state is in near-owner mode, otherwise the bit is set to 0. {{table-near-owner-bit}} specifies the values of this bit.